WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### sort - sorting values
-- The *sort* command lets you sort the contents of the input.
+- The *sort* command lets you "sort" the contents of the input.
 - When you sort the input, lines with identical content end up next to each other in the output.
-This is useful as the output can then be fed to the *uniq* command (see below) to count the number of unique lines in the input.
+- This is useful as the output can then be fed to the *uniq* command (see below) to count the number of unique lines in the input.
 - First, navigate your way to the "genome_2" directory.

 ```bash